 - Average Size: Medium

-Basset Hound Mix Breed Profile
+Basset Hound Mix Dog Breed Information

 The Basset Hound Mix is a cross between a Basset Hound and another dog breed.
 Because a mixed-breed dog can take on any combination of traits from one or both of the parents, it’s important to talk to the breeder about the other parent breed.

 Should a Basset Hound Mix take more after their Basset Hound parent, they’ll likely be a medium-sized dog that fits in well with families.
 They’re also likely to have a sweet nature and a playful personality.